xealits/pps-utils/daq/project.md

   and some additional features:
-    variable amount and set of cards in the process (without recompilation/change of source for this), with good log/reporting with full listing of card configs, (in principle the preliminary checks, config listing can be obtained from by a Python module, then the module launches the C "run-process") visible current parameters of the running process (not sure if it's possible -- with shared memory? just environment variables? it would be nice to expose exactly the numbers in memory, which the process runs on) changing output to memory disk for speed
+    variable amount and set of cards in the process (without recompilation/change of source for this), with good log/reporting with full listing of card configs, (in principle the preliminary checks,
+    config listing can be obtained from by a Python module, then the module launches the C "run-process") visible current parameters of the running process (not sure if it's possible -- with shared memory? just environment variables? it would be nice to expose exactly the numbers in memory, which the process runs on) changing output to memory disk for speed
+* "a run" is a comlpex operation, for programming and running operations it must be taken apart into simple parts;
+  a run configures the boards, logs the config, reads them, logs errors and full buffers, writes the binary -- the "reader" part can be separated from configuration;
+  operations should have a unified and flexible system, there are diverse tasks, like testing and running in all kinds of configurations, but they should be carried out in similar manner, without "context-switching" between different systems;
+  the system is naturally composed of all the physical and software parts: the bus, the boards, the CPU with linux and daq
 * a set of linux administration facilities to organize this in 1 DAQ system, text interface for now (logging, control group)
 * the gui is for later